ewan-lister/EE-399/Homework/HW3/README.md

     acc = accuracy_score(y_test, y_pred)
     print(f"Accuracy for digits {(1, 2)}: {acc:.2f}")

 ### 7. Which two digits in the data set appear to be the most difficult to separate?
 Quantify the accuracy of the separation with LDA on the test data.
+8. Which two digits in the data set are most easy to separate?
+Quantify the accuracy of the separation with LDA on the test data.

 define function which fits a classifier to training and test data for two given digits, and prints the accuracy